blurry16/ESPlayersData/README.md

 So, at least for now you will have to put player's UUID in the uuids.json file.
 Fork the repository, edit the file, and pull request updated version of the file.
-Bot uses the file that is hosted on GitHub.
+Bot uses the file hosted on GitHub.

 ### Requirements

-Just clone the repository and do `pip install -r requirements.txt`.
+Clone the repository and do `pip install -r requirements.txt`.

 ## main.py argv